Osenwe/ABAP-based-Employee-Data-and-Payroll-Management-System/README.md

 Use of interactive ALV reports.

 PROJECT IMPROVEMENT OPPORTUNITIES ( OR TASKS TO DO )
-1) Link the payroll costs to the appropriate SAP tables in FICO ( or i can design my own tables )
+1) Link the payroll costs to a table that keeps track of the cost.
 2) Create Login detail during sign up instead of doing it separately
 3) More use of classes to make code shorter
 4) Connect a selection screen to the ALV reports for filtering purposes